 - 1 tablespoon baking powder

 - 1/2 teaspoon salt

 - 1/2 cup s refrigerated or frozen egg product, thawed

 - 2 tablespoon oil cooking

 - 1/8 tsp cinnamon

 - In a medium bowl stir together the flour, brown sugar, baking powder, salt, and pumpkin pie spice.
 Make a well in the center of flour mixture.

 - In another medium bowl combine the milk, pumpkin, egg product, and oil.
 Add the milk mixture all at once to flour mixture.
 Stir just until moistened (batter should be lumpy).

-- To serve, whisk heavy cream, confectioners' sugar, and vanilla in a medium bowl until stiff.
-Using an Ateco #864 star tip, pipe whipped cream in rosettes onto pie (or spread the whipped cream evenly over the top of the pie with a spatula).
-Sift remaining tablespoon cinnamon on top.
-Serve chilled.
+- To serve, whisk heavy cream, confectioners' sugar, cinnamon and vanilla in a medium bowl until stiff.
+Using an Ateco #864 star tip, pipe whipped cream in rosettes onto pancakes.